 Coping with Stress – Long-term Strategies

 The best time to prepare for situational stress is when you are relaxed, calm and centered.

 Mindfulness—You can use mindfulness in both the long and short term.
 It works perfectly in conjunction with controlled breathing.
 Mindfulness is a wonderful technique for managing the stressful aspects of modern life and their impact on your mood.
 The key to achieving a state of mindfulness is to guide your attention to the present moment.

-Identify troublesome thoughts—Learn to spot the thoughts that trigger your panic attacks.
+Identify troublesome thoughts—Learn to spot the thoughts that trigger your responses to stress.
 Perhaps particular subjects fill you with fear, or the idea of certain situations makes you feel anxious.
 Write these thoughts down, and challenge them.
 “Why should I feel so scared about X or Y?”
 “Is the way I feel about a given situation in proportion to reality?”
-Keep a thought diary or journal, and take a moment each day to go through any thoughts that have made you feel anxious or panicky.
-As you learn to identify the thought patterns that trigger anxiety, you’ll find that coping with panic attacks gets easier.
+Keep a thought diary or journal, and take a moment each day to go through any thoughts that have made you feel apprehensive.
+As you learn to identify the thought patterns that act as triggers, you’ll find that coping with stress gets easier.

 Speak to a therapist—Sometimes, we all need a helping hand.
-If you feel overwhelmed by your panic attacks, a therapist can help you get to the root of the issues and find strategies that work for you.
+If you feel overwhelmed by your responses, a therapist can help you get to the root of the issues and find strategies that work for you.